 Puttin' it together:

-Once you are comfortable playing each of the steps, try the following phrase using the paradiddle's sticking.
-This blueprint is particularly useful when you want to play the quarter note pulse hand-to-hand, with the left stick playing on the back beats.
+Once you are comfortable playing each of the steps, try the following phrase using the paradiddle sticking blueprint.
+This sticking is especially useful when you want to play the quarter note pulse hand-to-hand.

 *For a challenging workout using full, down, tap and up strokes, check out Andy Ziker's article here.